goatandsheep/McMaster_Notes/sfwr_eng_4f03.md

 * MIN c1, where t_1 = t_2 + c1
 * MIN c2, where t_2 = t_3 + c2

+**Boundary Vertices**: vertices that are connected to another section of a graph

+Neo4J

 ##GNP

 3 types of numbers: